AceRockson/WAFFLE/README.md

 ### INSTALLATION

-Simply Upload the waffle.php in your preferable directory.
+Simply Upload the waffle.php & config.ini in your preferable directory.

 Open `php.ini`